Skip to Main Content

 The interest rates for bad credit business loans are wide-ranging and less predictable than loans for good credit borrowers.
 Bad credit business loans can have interest rates anywhere from 25 percent to 99 percent or higher.
 But that range can differ a lot between the many types of bad credit loans available.
 Plus, some lenders may assess costs using factor rates instead of interest rates, which can end up costing more than a business loan with a comparable interest rate.

-Another reason for the unpredictable rates is that it varies based on factors like your credit score and financial profile.
+Another reason for the unpredictable rates is that they vary based on factors like your credit score and financial profile.
 For example, lenders will offer more favorable rates to business owners with a fair personal credit score of 640, more than two years in business and yearly revenue of $200,000 or higher, compared to someone with a credit score of 550 who has only been in business for six months and generating less than $12,000 in monthly revenue.

 Types of bad credit business loans